 This page will be a living document, meaning that as I come across new or trending green words or terms, I will add them here.

+One of the trading green words that prompted me to write this post is Circular Economy.
+What does it mean?
 This Circular Economy concept is new to me.
 A circular business model is one whose goal is to reduce waste and pollution.
 It’s a business model that employs the “reduce, reuse, recycle” concept.

 We covered biodegradable a few words up.
 Compostable is human-led biodegradation.

-I’m linking to an interesting article by Citzensustainable that covers the compostable vs biodegradable very thoroughly.
+I’m linking to an interesting article by Citzensustainable that covers compostable vs biodegradable very thoroughly.
 You might find it interesting.

 The term Greenwashing is a popular one lately.
 Greenwashing is a deceptive marketing scheme used to push products that seem to be green or eco-friendly but are not.
 Buyer beware!

 The word organic is overused.
 It can mean so many things.
-From someone who comes from a science background, I always thought of the word “organic” as something that could decay, as in “organic matter”.
+As someone who comes from a science background, I always thought of the word “organic” as something that could decay, as in “organic matter”.

 Organic also refers to farming practices.
 In this case, they refer to a standard of farming that doesn’t utilize pesticides and other harmful chemicals.
 You’ll see vegetables, fruit, wine and even clothing labelled as “organic” therefore referencing the farming practice.